10 Benefits of Choosing AWS as Your Cloud Platform

 information repository including file hosting & distributed data storage;

 computing (yes, you can't get rid of computing either, because it is also one of the AWS web services);

 And the above list is by no means complete, the company is constantly expanding its AWS cloud services to please users with new amazing features.

 Who is AWS aimed at?

-As we've already said, AWS managed services are primarily focused on highly loaded resources which need a powerful cloud solution and substantial technical support.
+As we've already said, AWS managed services are primarily focused on highly loaded resources, which need a powerful cloud solution and substantial technical support.

 The list of Amazon’s clients is truly impressive and includes such well-known names as the New York Times, Netflix, Nasdaq, Twitter, and many others.
 All of these companies decided that reinventing the wheel wouldn't be a good and profitable idea, and it’s much better to take advantage of a turnkey solution (i.e. AWS infrastructure).
-Acting such a way, they can spend the time they've saved on scaling and developing their own business.
+Acting in such a way, they can spend the time they've saved on scaling and developing their own business.

 By the by, speaking of AWS cloud infrastructure…

-Discussing this issue, one cannot but mention AWS CloudFormation - a special tool providing a universal language solution which is good at describing and allocating all resources in the cloud.
+Discussing this issue, one cannot but mention AWS CloudFormation - a special tool providing a universal language solution that is good at describing and allocating all resources in the cloud.
 AWS CloudFormation itself is free, you only have to pay for access to the AWS tools needed to run applications and websites.